 The tale begins with the capture of Kong on Skull Island.
 The book’s main characters will be familiar to fans of Peter Jackson’s KING KONG film from 2005 (main characters in Murray’s novel include Ann Darrow, Carl Denham, Jack Driscoll and Captain Englehorn.)

-From a dialogue standpoint, there’s much to enjoy in this tale (and it is the character of Carl Denham who repeatedly steals the show.)
+From a dialogue standpoint, there’s much to enjoy in this tale (and it is the character of Carl Denham who frequently steals the show.)

 “I’m just thinking of Kong’s well-being, that’s all.
 Bananas and coconuts are like candy to him.
 All that greenery is nothing more than a tossed salad.
 Kong is a king.
 And kings eat meat.
 He’s going to need a lot of meat.”
 [Carl Denham, amateur nutritionist]